-Keen Independent recommends that the City adopt objectives for (a) small businesses and (b) minority- and woman-owned businesses as well as other firms that could be affected by discrimination.
+Minnesota State should consider adopting objectives for (a) small businesses and (b) minority- and woman-owned businesses as well as other firms that could be affected by discrimination.

 Small businesses.
-Participation of Minnesota small businesses in City procurement is beneficial for several reasons, including:
+Participation of local small businesses in Minnesota State procurement is beneficial for several reasons, including:

-- Small business start-up and growth create opportunities for entrepreneurs and generate jobs, worker skill development and income for area residents; - Some types of City contracts may be best delivered by small businesses; and - Supporting small vendors today increases the supply of bidders on future public contracts.
+- Small business start-up and growth create opportunities for entrepreneurs and generates jobs, worker skill development and income for area residents; - Some types of Minnesota State contracts may be best delivered by small businesses; and - Supporting small vendors today increases the supply of bidders on future public contracts.

-Any of these reasons might be cause for the City to celebrate growth in small business participation in its contracts.
-The City might set a goal and track overall share of contract dollars going to small businesses, the number of individual small businesses involved in its contracts and subcontracts, and the number of new small businesses participating in City procurements each year.
+Any of these reasons might be cause for Minnesota State to celebrate growth in small business participation in its contracts.
+Minnesota State might set a goal and track overall share of contract dollars going to small businesses, the number of small businesses involved in its contracts, and the number of new small businesses participating in Minnesota State procurements each year.
+Positive trends would be important for those businesses and to the state economy.

-After excluding types of purchases that the City typically makes from a national market, small businesses obtained 56 percent of City contract dollars for July 2016-June 2023.
-The City might consider an overall aspirational goal of 75 percent for the share of annual contract dollars going to small businesses (including non-certified firms).
-The 2024 availability survey and Keen Independent's analysis of past City contracts suggests a goal in this range is achievable.
-The City's TMP is designed to address barriers for small businesses in small purchases.
+After excluding types of purchases that Minnesota State typically makes from a national market, small businesses obtained 53 percent of Minnesota State contract dollars for July 2016-June 2023.
+Minnesota State might consider an overall aspirational goal of 75 percent for the share of annual contract dollars going to small businesses (including non-certified firms).
+This is the level of small business participation that reflects the 2024 availability survey and analysis of past contracts.
 Businesses affected by discrimination.
 Although most MBE/WBEs are small businesses, a public entity must answer a different set of questions before it can consider actions that focus on those firms.

 - Start-up and growth of minority- and woman-owned firms also create opportunities for entrepreneurs, generate jobs, enhance the supply of bidders and benefit the local economy (which cannot be working at full capacity if it is leaving up to one-third of its local businesses behind).
-However, those facts do not establish a legal basis for a public entity to aid certain firms based on the race or gender of the business owner. - For MBE/WBEs, key issues for a public entity to consider are: - Whether its procurement system has direct or indirect discriminatory effects on minority- and woman-owned companies or its public contract dollars perpetuate systemic discrimination in the local marketplace; and - If so, whether a remedial program not based on race or gender is sufficient to address such discrimination. - In sum, "preventing and remedying discrimination" are the fundamental concepts behind an MBE or WBE program such as the City's SUBP. - The City should establish a specific objective of remedying the effects of discrimination against businesses based on the race, gender or other immutable personal attributes of its owner.
-The evidence indicates that neutral measures are needed but alone would not be sufficient to remedy the effects of discrimination as it affects City contracts.
+However, those facts do not establish a legal basis for a public entity to aid certain firms based on the race or gender of the business owner. - For MBE/WBEs, key issues for a public entity to consider are: - Whether its procurement system has direct or indirect discriminatory effects on minority- and woman-owned companies or its public contract dollars perpetuate systemic discrimination in the local marketplace; and - If so, whether a remedial program not based on race or gender is sufficient to address such discrimination. - In sum, "preventing and remedying discrimination" are the fundamental concepts behind an MBE or WBE program such at the TGB program. - Minnesota State should establish a specific objective of remedying the effects of discrimination against businesses based on the race, gender or other immutable personal attributes of its owner.
+The evidence indicates that neutral measures are needed but alone would not be sufficient to remedy the effects of discrimination as it affects Minnesota State contracts.